 If you’re a Creative Cloud user

 This is the beautiful part of Adobe Stock’s integration into Creative Cloud.
-You don’t have to purchase the image first, and then edit it.
-You can edit the image as much as you want with a watermark, and only when you’re happy with it, you purchase it.
-If you realise halfway through your project that you picked the wrong photo, there’s no problem – simply choose another one cost-free.
+You don’t have to buy the image first and then edit it.
+You can edit the image as much as you want with a watermark, and only when you’re happy with it, you buy it.
+If you realise halfway through your project that you picked the wrong photo, there’s no problem – choose another one cost-free.

 Here are the steps: